-1. 1.
-Below, please list any entity or trust in which you or a relative is an officer, director, trustee, member, owner (either as a sole proprietor or a partner) or employee and which the Fund is known to have (or is known to be in discussions to have) a relationship (whether contractually or otherwise) and any transaction, agreement, or other arrangement in which the Fund is a participant (or is known to be in discussion to be a participant) and in which you or a relative might have a conflicting interest.
+1. Below, please list any corporate or nonprofit entity or trust in which you or a relative is an officer, director, trustee, member, owner (either as a sole proprietor or a partner) or employee and which the Fund is known to have (or is known to be in discussions to have) a relationship (whether contractually or otherwise) and any transaction, agreement, or other arrangement in which the Fund is a participant (or is known to be in discussion to be a participant) and in which you or a relative might have a conflicting interest.
 Add additional sheets if necessary.
 Write "N/A" if not applicable to you.
-Interest Po knowledge that I have received a copy of the Fund's Code of Conduct and Conflict of licy and that I have read it and understand it.
-I hereby agree to abide by and comply with the such procedures as may be adopted to implement it.
+Interest Popolicy and ethical, and knowledge that I have received a copy of the Fund's Code of Conduct and Conflict of licy and that I have read it and understand it.
+I hereby agree to abide by and comply with the such procedures as may be adopted to implement it, and to act at all times in an honest, I respectful manner, in compliance with all laws and regulations, and to avoid improprieties om actual, potential or apparent conflicts of interest.
 Date: Name: Signature: